tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 ![Tom and Sheila toasting the halfway mark](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sheila-and-tom-drinking-to-being-halfway.jpg)

-We also went to the Santuario de la Peregrina, a church in the south of Sahagun, to get an official certificate to prove we made it.
+We also went to the Santuario de la Peregrina, a church in the south of Sahagún, to get an official certificate to prove we made it.

 Here's Tom's one.